dan-the-dev/tic-tac-toe-laravel/NOTES.md

 - To run the application, you can run the command: `./vendor/bin/sail up`
 - To execute the tests, you can run the command `php artisan test`
+- To run migrations, you can run the command `./vendor/bin/sail artisan migrate`

 # Exercise Notes